Uclusion/uclusion-blog/_posts/2021-06-07-meeting-driven.md

 image: assets/images/meetings.jpg
 featured: true
 ---
-Unfortunately, when most decisions require meetings, context switching is just the beginning of the negative consequences.
+When most decisions require meetings, context switching is just the beginning of the consequences.

 ### Don't plan software in a meeting
 Requiring an entire team to meet together to create a plan for the next